-Add 1 Tablespoon bottled lemon juice to each pint jar, 2 Tablespoons lemon juice to each quart jar.
+To each jar, add one scoop of tomato sauce, then add 1 Tablespoon bottled lemon juice to each pint jar (or 2 Tablespoons lemon juice to each quart jar).

-Add 1/4 teaspoon salt to each pint jar, 1/2 teaspoon salt to each quart jar.
+Add 1/4 teaspoon salt to each pint jar (or 1/2 teaspoon salt to each quart jar).

-Add 1/2 teaspoon dried basil to each pint jar, 1 teaspoon dried basil to each quart jar.
+Add the optional 1/2 teaspoon dried basil to each pint jar (or 1 teaspoon dried basil to each quart jar).

-Fill jars with tomato sauce up to a 1/2-inch headspace for water bath canning and 1-inch headspace for pressure canning.
+Fill jars the rest of the way with tomato sauce leaving 1/2-inch headspace for water bath canning and 1-inch headspace for pressure canning.

 Run a spatula around the jar circumference to remove air bubbles.
 Add more tomato sauce if needed to keep 1/2-inch or 1-inch headspace depending upon your method of canning.